How to Turn Research Into a Short Video

 That means the job is not to squeeze the entire research set into a shorter container.
 It is to decide which part of the research actually deserves to survive the format change.

-The question is not what the research contains.
 The question is what the video needs to say.

 Two-column comparison showing dense research material on one side and a cleaner short-video content structure with hook, supporting beats, and close on the other.